 Internet Privacy and Security Policy

 Your online privacy is important.
-This section of the State Education Department’s Website provides information about this agency's approach to information from online visitors as well as general information about online privacy.
+This section of the New York State Education Department’s (NYSED) Website provides information about this agency's approach to information from online visitors as well as general information about online privacy.

 This policy is divided into several topics; you can scroll through the sections or use the links above.

-This section describes the State Education Department's online information practice regarding the information collected from visitors to our Website and ways in which the office uses and maintains this information.
+This section describes the New York State Education Department's online information practice regarding the information collected from visitors to our Website and ways in which the office uses and maintains this information.

-- Provide useful information concerning educational policy and practice in New York and a description of the work of the State Education Department.
+- Provide useful information concerning educational policy and practice in New York and a description of the work of the NYSED.

-- Provide a means to communicate with staff of the State Education Department.
+- Provide a means to communicate with staff of the NYSED.
 You can use this Website as a convenient alternative to mail or telephone communication.

-- Provide an electronic medium for local educational agencies to submitdata and conduct business with SED
+- Provide an electronic medium for local educational agencies to submit data and conduct business with the NYSED.

-The SED Website collects two kinds of information:
+The NYSED Website collects two kinds of information:

 - Information you decide to give us, which may include personally identifiable information (PII); and

 - Non-personal information your computer automatically provides to every Website you visit.
 This is sometimes referred to as "navigation" information.
-The SED retains this information only for a short time.
+The NYSED retains this information only for a short time.

 in-person visits.
 For example, you can